smukkejohan/RTIMULib/README.md

 The .ini file created by RTIMULibDemo can also be used by RTIMULibDrive - just run RTIMULibDrive in the same directory and it will pick up the compass calibration data.

-Building and running RTIMULibDemoGL is exactly the same except that it takes place in the RTIMULibDemoGL directory.

 ## Build using cmake

 The prerequisites are basically the same as above except that cmake must also be present: